floppystick6/Sparkfun-BeatBag/README.md

 # Sparkfun-BeatBag
-Crowdsourcing an algorithm
+Crowdsourcing an algorithm.
 For more info see https://www.sparkfun.com/news/2115

 AlgorithmOnly - is the code needed to implement the algorithm